bubroz/clipscribe/CONTINUATION_PROMPT.md

 3. **Document all failures** and fix before claiming features complete
 4. **Maintain brutal honesty** about what actually works vs what we claim works

-**Current status: Validation framework established, ready to systematically test every claimed capability**
+**Current status: Validation framework established and committed, all documentation synchronized, ready to begin Phase 1 validation**